bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Rules 11 and 12 prevent the selection words that are not different enough.
 This makes each word more recognizable among others and less error prone.
 For example: the wordlist contains "atono", then "atomo" is rejected, but "atomico" is good.

 All the words have been manually selected and automatically checked against the rules.

+### Portuguese (Brazilian)

+Credits: @kuthullu

+Simple and common words as used in Brazil were chosen, with length between 4 and 8 characters, without person names, with the first 4 letters of every word unique, without accents, number or gender flexing.

+Every word was manually checked and should not be offensive for anyone.